-Although now reduced in effectiveness, every so often those words still ring in my ears.
-There are better words out there someone with a chronic illness wants to hear, but sometimes you just want to find solace wherever you can find it first.
-The flimsy fact that Mister Ex was the spitting image of Liev Schreiber (of Ray Donovan fame), absolutely helped also.
+Although now reduced in effectiveness, every so often, those words just ring in my ears.
+Of course, there’s better advice out there someone with a chronic illness wants to hear, but sometimes you just want to find solace wherever you can find it first.

 In a world of selfies and size zero clothing, a negative body image can weigh heavily on healthy people, never mind disabled people.
-Being chronically ill with a neurodegenerative illness in itself often makes you feel less desirable, ugly or non-appreciated for who you are.
-Newly diagnosed people with MS immediately think about possibly ending up in a wheelchair, so body image issues require a whole new level of acceptance.
+Being ill in itself often makes you feel less desirable.
+In the world of MS, where wheelchairs spread doom and gloom to those that get hit with that tag, body-image requires a whole new level of acceptance.

-While growing up, I was more like an ugly duckling who knew all too well that beauty is limited to time and space.
+I firmly believe beauty is limited to time and space.
 In addition, it only runs skin deep and definitely doesn’t reveal true worth.
-In 2005, I was happy with my big blue eyes, clothes size and height, but I never had Top Model aspirations.
-But oh dear… my body surely stepped into the limelight five weeks before my definite multiple sclerosis diagnosis.
+I was happy with my big blue eyes, clothes size and height, but I never had America’s Next Top Model aspirations and nor did I ever think I was.
+But oh, how did my body take centre-stage five weeks before my definite diagnosis.

-I just knew I was ill.
-My previous GP kept on misdiagnosing trigeminal neuralgia as “severe ear infections” for 5 months, and I had been in and out of work, not getting anywhere save from feeling more ill as time went on.
+Sick… I knew I was sick.
+My old – emphasis on ‘old’ – GP kept on misdiagnosing me for 5 months and I had been in and out of work, not getting anywhere, save from feeling sicker as time went on.

-After 5 months, I needed to become proactive if I wanted to know what made me so tired I could hardly walk from the couch to the fridge, and in so much pain I wanted to die.
-Eventually I made a drastic move on my way to work, so I checked myself into hospital via Accidents & Emergency, bypassing my old GP and whichever department he was thinking of sending me to next.
-I was hell-bent on finding out what was wrong with me, and if the mountain didn’t want to come to me, I would go get that mountain myself (I do love a bit of anarchy every now and then).
+It was time I became proactive and did something drastic: check myself into hospital via Accidents & Emergency, bypassing my old GP and whichever department he was thinking of sending me to next.
+If the mountain didn’t want to come to me, I was hell-bent on action, and I would go get that mountain myself.
+I do love a bit of anarchy every now and then.

-After three days of tests that would put Einstein to shame, it hit me right there and then.
-I ogled the mirror after a consultant, accompanied by a battalion of medical students, asked me to stick out my tongue.
+Then and there it hit me.
+I ogled the mirror after one consultant, accompanied by a battalion of students in medicine, asked me to stick out my tongue to them.
 “With pleasure” I thought, “it’s not every day a doctor asks me to do so.”
-Afterwards, he asked his students “look at her face, intently look at her face.”
+Afterwards, he asked his students to look at “her face, intently look at her face.”